-Puppy Socialization Classes
+Puppy Socialization Classes in Toronto

 Start Date: This program is non-linear, meaning students can join at any time.

 Larger breed puppies closer to 16 weeks of age should start in Foundation Skills class.

 Regarding vaccinations: The American Veterinary Society of Animal Behaviour recommends that puppies attend well-run puppy socialization classes prior to receiving all vaccinations.
 Inadequate or improper socialization is a greater risk to a dog’s long term well-being.
 Per their recommendations, puppies with only their first set of vaccinations, and one deworming or negative fecal test are welcome to join classes, and should continue their vaccinations over the duration of the program.
 In a very recent 2013 study, the Journal of the American Animal Hospital Association found that puppies that attended a well-run puppy socialization class prior to the age of 16 weeks were at no additional risk at contracting parvo, over puppies that did not attend puppy socialization classes.
 A puppy socialization class held indoors in a sanitized environment is not the same as taking an 8 week old puppy to a disease-filled dog park.
 If your breeder, veterinarian, or other people advise keeping your puppy indoors until after they have completed all their vaccinations, they are simply not up-to-date with current information.

-- Lay Down
+- Training: Attention and Down